 Outdoor recreation

-Approximately one-third of the population in Sweden is active in terms of outdoor recreation, i.e. has been outdoors in the nature at least once per week over the past year.
-There are differences between different groups:
+Approximately just over one-third of the adult population in Sweden is active in terms of outdoor recreation, i.e. has been outdoors in the nature at least once per week over the past year.
+During the years of the covid-19 pandemic, there was a clear peak in the proportion who were outdoors in nature every week.

 Our mission